Layout

 Arranging agile teams into a matrix organizational structure has many benefits:

 • It clarifies project objectives.
-It promotes cross-checking progress and ensures greater clarity on the work delivered.
+It promotes cross-checking progress, ensures greater clarity on the work delivered, and enhances workflow effectiveness.

 • A matrix structure puts project managers under greater responsibility for their teams.
 This challenges them to be cross-functional, to get things done on time, and to lead the team throughout the project lifecycle.